Pennsylvania man arrested on suspicion of murder 8 years after wife vanished from Philly suburb

 Gould was arrested at a different location, and a preliminary hearing is scheduled for May 27, according to court documents.

-Lee told CNN Maciejewska’s aging parents in Poland were shocked when they heard the news.
+Lee told CNN that Maciejewska’s aging parents in Poland were shocked when they heard the news.

 “Anna’s mom didn’t sleep last night,” said Lee, who spoke with her Thursday.